Go To Public

 The Wilderness Stewardship Planning Framework (WSPF) is composed of six different but related components: building a foundation for success, identifying and describing desired conditions, gathering and analyzing information, identifying and selecting indicators, specifying standards, and analyzing and selecting management alternatives.
 The six components are presented in sequence, though the process of developing an actual framework is likely to be iterative rather than linear.
 The WSPF is a logical process that assists in understanding, developing, and selecting management action alternatives that ensure the preservation of wilderness character.

-There is one strongly recommended prerequisite for this course, The Wilderness Act of 1964.
+There is one required prerequisite for this course, The Wilderness Act of 1964, which you must take and pass with an 80% or higher before taking this course.

 For Students